Scunthorpe General Hospital: Post-war

 On 5 July 1948 Scunthorpe War Memorial Hospital became part of the NHS, administered by Scunthorpe Hospital Management Committee (SHMC), which also controlled Scunthorpe Maternity Home, Brumby Hospital and Glanford Hospital Brigg.
 Prior to the NHS, most of the funding came from the Appleby-Frodingham Steel Company.
+The first phase of redevelopment opened in late 1958.

-The Coronation Wing Block, with 165 beds, was opened on 15 July 1966.
-The name was changed to Scunthorpe General Hospital in 1971.
+The name was changed to Scunthorpe General Hospital on 1 June 1970.
+In 1972 a £236,000 contract was given for the second phase of the outpatients department.
 In June 1974 the hospital had its worst incident (Britain's biggest peacetime explosion) to deal with when the Nypro caprolactam plant at Flixborough exploded.
 A year later there was a serious accident at the steelworks in November 1975, killing several people.
-Then, in May 1982, a stand holding 800 people at Normanby Hall, for It's a Knockout, collapsed seriously injuring 60 people.
+The hospital had to respond to a major incident in May 1982, when a stand holding 800 people at Normanby Hall for It's a Knockout, collapsed seriously injuring 60 people.

+New buildings were designed in 1984.
+A new A & E building started construction in September 1986, to be completed by October 1988.

-A new £2.5 million three-storey A & E unit was built in the late 1980s.
-On 19 May 1993 a new wing was opened by the Queen, in a tour of south Humberside, known as the Queen's Building.
+In July 1987 Clugston Group began the construction of a four storey block, which opened in December 1988.
+A new four-storey block started construction in November 1988, costing £128m, with five 30-bed acute wards, for general surgery, to open in April 1992.
+It had 8 new wards, four theatres and a maternity department.
+It was built at the end of 1991, but there was not enough money to run it until July 1992.
+On 19 May 1993 this new wing was opened by Queen Elizabeth II, in a tour of south Humberside, known as the Queen's Building.

+It became a district general hospital in the early 1990s.
+All maternity services were to be moved to the hospital from 1991; this would happen in 1992.
+The Scunthorpe Maternity Hospital, which had opened in 1936, was demolished in 1994.

 Hospital radio

 The origin of the current Hospital Radio service was in 1951 when John Tock recorded a commentary on a tape recorder of a football match at the Old Showground between Scunthorpe United and Accrington Stanley.
 Once the final whistle had sounded, he cycled up to the then War Memorial Hospital and played the tape back on the wards.
 It was such a success that he continued to do it until eventually live broadcasts began from a dedicated commentary box – direct to the hospital.
 A music request show followed, initially from a studio at the top of a lift shaft.
 In 1979 the existing studio building was opened, with an extension including a new studio being added in 2000.
-This was officially opened by the Duke of Edinburgh on 31 July 2002 during a visit to Scunthorpe for the Golden Jubilee Celebrations.
+This was officially opened by Prince Philip, Duke of Edinburgh on 31 July 2002 during a visit to Scunthorpe for the Golden Jubilee Celebrations.